Objector - apply for a review of a decision

 If you are not an objector but you are affected by the decision to grant a planning permit you may submit an application to review the decision to VCAT using the same form as for objectors.
 You must complete part B of the form to apply for leave (permission) to make the application.
 The initiating order will schedule a practice day hearing .
 At the practice day hearing VCAT will consider whether to grant leave.
 Other parties may oppose your application for leave, so you or your representative must attend the practice day hearing to support your application.

-An objector has 21 days after being given advice of a Notice of Decision to Grant a Permit to lodge an application for review with VCAT.
+An objector has 28 days after the date of the Notice of Decision to Grant a Permit to lodge an application for review with VCAT.
 If we don’t receive applications from objectors within this timeframe, the council can issue the permit.
 If we receive an application for review from an objector, the permit cannot be issued until VCAT decides the application.

 Need help with your application?